Discover Glenbrook Vintage Railway: A Journey Through New Zealand’s Steam-Powered Heritage

 Restored Carriage WWII Carriages 1994

-The railway also focuses on carriage restoration, ensuring that historical wooden carriages like A A1233 and A A1258 maintain their charm while being safe for passengers.
-With several locomotives like the Ja class 4-8-2 'Diana' under investigation for overhaul, you'll witness a commitment to preserving these mechanical marvels.
-Whether you're riding the rails or exploring the yard, the diverse fleet offers a captivating look at New Zealand's steam-powered past.
+The railway prioritizes carriage restoration, preserving historical wooden carriages for safe, nostalgic rides.
+With locomotives like the Ja class 4-8-2 ‘Diana’ under review for overhaul, the commitment to maintaining these mechanical treasures is evident.
+Whether riding or exploring, the fleet offers a window into steam-powered history.

 Memorable Experiences and Events

-2. Railfan Days: Celebrate with fellow rail enthusiasts and experience historic locomotives and unique train operations.
+2. Railfan Days: Connect with fellow enthusiasts and witness historic locomotives in unique operational displays.

-3. Steam Festivals: Immerse yourself in the sights and sounds of steam-powered vehicles, from locomotives to steam boats.
+3. Steam Festivals: Immerse yourself in the era of steam with displays of locomotives and other steam-powered vehicles.

-4. Santa Days: Get into the holiday spirit with visits from Santa during the Christmas season.
+4. Santa Days: Celebrate the holidays with festive rides and visits from Santa during the Christmas season.

 Operations and Volunteer Efforts